SvenBroeckling/phasesix-rulebook/published/character_en.md

 Each player creates a character to play a Phase Six adventure.
 The character is recorded on the character sheet with all relevant values.

-The chapter [[chapter-create-a-character|Creating a character]] describes exactly how to create a new character.
+The chapter [[chapter-create|Creating a character]] describes exactly how to create a new character.
 This section describes the basic characteristics that make up a character in Phase Six.

 ### Persona